darius/cant/overview.md

 operations are like function calls instead; you send the object a message, it decides what to do with it, and you're mostly free to substitute your own objects that interpret the message their own way.

+The environment should make sense in its own terms: the implementation's internal state should be viewable and to some extent manipulable from Cant itself, as Cant objects.

+I have prejudices about what makes code readable, and I've indulged them.
+This indulgence goes to a frankly silly degree of abandoning familiar Scheme names and syntax which were not really a problem, such as `lambda`, `car`, `cdr`, and way beyond that.
+I felt a need to bikeshed long-settled conventions just to open up a space where more-significant new ideas might come in -- which I guess mostly haven't, though maybe they will to you.

 ## What else changed from Scheme?